The Time the USAAF Bombed an American City

 .

-Making a two more passes, releasing all six of the 250 lb bombs.
-Hundreds of residents watched motionless, and none speaking a word.
-The entire town, their homes and their families future hung in the balance as they watched the bombs fall.
-Seconds later a huge plume of ice, mud and water exploded skyward from the frozen Yellowstone river.
+Making two more passes, releasing all six of the 250 lb bombs.
+Hundreds of residents watched motionless, and none spoke a word.
+The entire town, their homes and their families futures hung in the balance as they watched the bombs fall.
+Seconds later a huge plume of ice, mud and water exploded skyward from the frozen Yellowstone River.

 .